 When you are following a low carb or keto diet for a long duration, your body starts using a different source of energy called ketone bodies.
 In a normal individual who is not on a low carb diet, the preferred source of energy is glucose.

 Since you are on low carb diet for a long time, the preferred source of energy is ketone bodies.
 Now, even when you consume very less carb your body still produces glucose through a process called gluconeogenesis.
 Your liver usually does this by converting protein or other non-carb sources.
 However, your muscles are not accepting this glucose for two reasons.
 One is it is now fat adaptive and uses fat as a source of energy.
 The other is since it thinks that there is not much of glucose in the body, so it keeps it reserved for the brain.

-Thus, when you get your fasting blood sugar level tested, you will find it to be raised.
+Thus, when you test your fasting blood sugar level, you find it to be raised.

-My client called me and “Doctor, my fasting blood sugar level is very high 136 mg/dL and my postprandial blood sugar level is 148 mg/dL.
+My client called me and “Doctor, my fasting blood sugar level is very high 136 mg/ld. and my post prandial blood sugar level is 148 mg/ld.
 I am a bit concerned why by fasting sugar is high”.